BSS/OSS Academy

 • APIs are resource-oriented, SID-aligned, and support event-driven notifications

-• Conformance certification provides varying levels of assurance (self-assessed to certified)
+• Conformance certification provides varying levels of assurance -- always verify vendor claims

-• APIs are the foundation of the ODA component model, enabling best-of-breed architectures
+• APIs are the foundation of ODA, enabling best-of-breed component architectures